30 Amazing Australia Day Crafts for Kids

 Make this adorable K for Koala Craft using our Printable Template that's perfect for learning about Australian animal crafts, Marsupials, mammals, Australia day or Letter K

-Koalas are icons of Australian wildlife, and we’re all familiar with images of these cuddly animals swinging on branches and chomping on leaves.
+You can’t have a list of Australia Day crafts for kids without featuring koalas, icons of Australian wildlife!
+We’re all familiar with images of these cuddly animals swinging on branches and chomping on leaves.
 Try out this koala craft with the kids and raise awareness on how koala numbers are fast dwindling.

 Make this adorable N for Numbat Craft using our Printable Template that's perfect for studying about endangered animals, Australian wildlife, or as a Letter N activity.